-The Sky Ranch CAB and the Company's agreements with the Sky Ranch CAB are described in greater detail in Note 15 to the 2022 Annual Report.
+The Sky Ranch CAB and the Company's agreements with the Sky Ranch CAB are described in greater detail in Note 15 to the 2023 Annual Report.

 The Sky Ranch Districts and the Sky Ranch CAB are quasi-municipal corporations and political subdivisions of Colorado formed for the purpose of providing service to Sky Ranch.
 The Sky Ranch CAB was formed to, among other things, design, construct, finance, operate and maintain certain public improvements for the benefit of the property within the boundaries and/or service area of the Sky Ranch Districts.
 For the public improvements to be constructed and/or acquired, it is necessary for each Sky Ranch District, directly or through the Sky Ranch CAB, to be able to fund the improvements and pay its ongoing operations and maintenance expenses related to the provision of services that benefit the property.
 To fund these improvements, the Company and the Sky Ranch CAB entered into various funding agreements obligating the Company to advance funds to the Sky Ranch CAB for specified public improvements constructed from 2018 to 2023.
 All amounts owed under the agreements bear interest at a rate of 6% per annum.
 Any advances not paid or reimbursed by the Sky Ranch CAB by December 31, 2058 for the first phase and December 31, 2060 for the second phase shall be deemed forever discharged and satisfied in full.
+The Company has received cumulative, project-to-date payments of \$35.5 million from the Sky Ranch CAB for payments on the note receivable including both principal and interest payments.

-As of May 31, 2023, the balance of the Company's advances to the Sky Ranch CAB for improvements, including interest, net of reimbursements from the Sky Ranch CAB total \$23.1 million.
+As of November 30, 2023, the balance of the Company's advances to the Sky Ranch CAB for improvements, including interest, net of reimbursements from the Sky Ranch CAB total \$28.3 million.
 The advances have been used by the Sky Ranch CAB to pay for construction of public improvements.
 The Company submits specific costs for reimbursement to the Sky Ranch CAB that have been certified by an independent third-party.
-The Company anticipates providing additional funding of approximately \$4.3 million for construction of public improvements to the Sky Ranch CAB during the remainder of fiscal 2023 related to Phase 2A and Phase 2B of the Sky Ranch development.
+The Company anticipates providing additional funding of approximately \$15.5 million for construction of public improvements to the Sky Ranch CAB during the remainder of fiscal 2024 related to Phase 2A, Phase 2B and Phase 2C of the Sky Ranch development.
+Payments from Sky Ranch CAB are made based on available cashflow from operations or from proceeds from the issuance of bonds.

 In fiscal 2022, through a competitive bidding process, the Sky Ranch CAB awarded the Company a contract to construct fencing around Phase 2A of the Sky Ranch Master Planned Community.
 The contracted bid price is \$0.4 million, which is being recognized as revenue as the construction of the fence progresses.
-During the three and nine months ended May 31, 2023, the Company recognized less than \$0.1 million and \$0.1 million of revenue related to this contract.
+During the three months ended November 30, 2023 and 2022, the Company recognized less than \$0.1 million of revenue related to this contract.